getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 [...s2].length;					// 2
 ```

 So what can we do?
-In this case, we can perform a *Unicode normalization* on the value before inquiring about its length, using the ES6 `String#normalize(..)` utility (which we'll cover more in Chapter 6):
+In this case, we can perform a *Unicode normalization* on the value before inquiring about its length, using the ES6 `String.normalize(..)` utility (which we'll cover more in Chapter 6):

 ```js
 var s1 = "\xE9",